lsblakk/pystar/docs/safer_space.rst

 Safer Space
 ^^^^^^^^^^^^^^^

 PyStar is a Safer Space.
-PyStar is a Learing Space.
+PyStar is a Learning Space.

 *   all women are welcome, including trans women
 *   speak from your own experiences